The revolution has begun!

 The Hilton Produce Exchange meets in James Craib Park beside the Tennis Club, each swapper contributing R10 to the group of volunteers who maintain this public space.
 The variety of produce that emanates from suburbia is nothing short of astonishing!
 From African horned cucumbers to the biggest Zucchini ever, with a myriad of other organic, home grown loveliness in between.
 Lots of folk come specially to catch up on local news, going from stall to stall with their tray full of granadillas or curry leaves, so see what they can swop, and make new friends.
 While some are a little sceptical about the bartering concept, they soon get the hang of it and love the fact that they go home with a basket full of goodies without spending a cent.

-Danny Sanele “Wow, I say this market is a wonderful thing.
+Sanele Nxumalo “Wow, I say this market is a wonderful thing.
 It is great to interact with different people from different backgrounds!”
 Trish Gatland agrees “I love the community connection with home-growers, especially as I am a novice to the concept of self-sufficiency.
 I appreciated the understated acceptance of my newness to the idea and the opportunity to grow.
 It has become a non-negotiable aspect of our lives, now.”
 Allen Goddard is encouraged by all the people who are saving seeds, converting garden space to food growing and becoming more independent of commercially grown food.
 “This is what I understand to be the Green Revolution,” he says.
-Paula Usher thinks the market is the best idea ever and has started who own veggie patch and can’t wait to start sharing!
+Paula Usher thinks the market is the best idea ever and has started her own veggie patch and can’t wait to start sharing!

 Karen Zunckel enthuses, “Often we all have the same excess crops in our gardens, so we have to get creative adding value to the vegetables to make them appealing.
 I have made preserves, dried fruit and vegetables, stock powers, pickles and learnt all sort of new techniques because of this.”
 Processing food to last beyond the season is truly building food security.
 “We’ve had someone bring a trailer load of horse manure, others ginger bread, kumquat juice, carrot soup and books.
 We’ve always been delighted by the variety of things we come home with.
 That’s the bonus of a produce exchange.
 We bring a limited number of things to trade and leave with a great selection.”